ImmanuelShin/cookie-stand-admin/README.md

   ```bash
   npm run dev
   ```
+  5. Go to adjacent cookie-stand-api repo and follow instructions in order to start the api server.

-  5. The application will be accessible at http://localhost:3000/.
+  6. The application will be accessible at http://localhost:3000/.